-As shown in the charts below, incentive compensation opportunities consisting of (a) annual bonus opportunities and (b) equity awards (consisting of RSUs and PSUs) comprised 88% of the target total direct compensation opportunity for our Chief Executive Officer and an average of 82% of the target total direct compensation opportunities for our other Named Executive Officers.
-These incentive compensation components of our executive compensation program are "at risk" because they are variable forms of compensation whose values are dependent on our Company's performance and the successful execution of our strategic objectives.
+As shown in the charts below, incentive compensation opportunities consisting of (a) annual bonus opportunities and (b) equity awards (consisting of RSUs and PSUs) comprised 89% of the target total direct compensation opportunity for our Chief Executive Officer and an average of 75% of the target total direct compensation opportunities for our other Named Executive Officers.
+These incentive compensation components of our executive compensation program are "at risk" because their value is dependent on our Company's performance and the successful execution of our strategic objectives.